boredsquirrel/Search-Engines/README.md

 - Chromium-based mobile browsers don't allow you to add a custom search engine.
 Ditch them!
 - Safari mobile does the same afaik

-## How to add the, to your Browser
+## How to add them to your Browser

-Firefox Desktop: You need [the addon "Add Custom Search Engine"](https://addons.mozilla.org/en-US/firefox/addon/add-custom-search-engine/), which converts a string to an OpenSearch engine.
+**Firefox Desktop**: You need [the addon "Add Custom Search Engine"](https://addons.mozilla.org/en-US/firefox/addon/add-custom-search-engine/), which converts a string to an OpenSearch engine.

-Firefox mobile, Brave Desktop: Settings -> Search -> Add Search engine
+**Firefox mobile**, Brave Desktop: Settings -> Search -> Add Search engine